ccallawa/alyvix_doc/test_case_building/designer_test_case_options.rst

       previously not the case
     * **AppearDisappear:**  Similarly, Alyvix will check whether all the groups and components in the test case object appear, and then also disappear within the timeout limit
-    * **Disappear:**  If the groups and components of a test case object were initiallypresent, Alyvix will detect when they are no longer visible
+    * **Disappear:**  If the groups and components of a test case object were initially present, Alyvix will detect when they are no longer visible

       .. image:: images/appeardisappear_h120.png